gomesgeorgelucas/Challenge-Oracle-ONE/readme.md

 ### To-Do

-- [ ] Fix: Logo must be on a separate container - in total 3 containers (logo, main, aside) flex direction row
+- [x] Fix: Logo must be on a separate container - in total 3 containers (logo, main, aside) flex direction row

+- [ ] Fix: Center image on decoder side